Catholic NABRE Bibles: Which One?

 Midwestern Theological Forum:

 MTF publishes a NABRE edition of its Didache Bible, which incorporates a full set of annotations based on the Catechism of the Catholic Church, augmenting the standard NABRE annotations.
-The typeface is generous at 9.5 point, and the overall presentation is clean.
+The typeface is somewhat generous at 9.5 point, and the overall presentation is clean.
 Hefty at 2,500 pages, this is the most complete study edition of the NABRE available today.
 More information can be found here. $45 hardcover.

 Our Sunday Visitor: